 “We are in the process of tracking the suspected pair involved,” Manski wrote in an e-mail to Patch.
 “At this point, we don’t know their physical condition.”

-While Manski did not give further specifics about where the attacks took place, several readers commented on our first story about coyotes to share their own experiences with attacks or sightings of the animals.
+While Manski did not give further specifics about where the attacks took place, several readers commented on to share their own experiences with attacks or sightings of the animals.

 Allyson Cohen said two attacks occurred in the Stonegate subdivision at Landwehr and Willow roads.
 One incident involved a dog on a leash and the other happened to a dog in a fenced-in yard, who was severely injured, according to Cohen.
 A third attack took place on Techny Road, she said, and two chihuahuas were killed in another housing development behind Stonegate.